 - Third-party NetSuite implementation partner (external budget).

-- Less Risk: This approach is more time and value-efficient, and less risk-prone than internally led implementations.
+- Less Risk: This approach is more time and value-efficient, and less risk-prone than internally-led implementations.
 A solution partner with years of experience in various industry ERP projects will lead with best practices.

 - Advocate for pricing: So…how much does it cost to implement NetSuite?
-Pricing methodologies can range from fixed bid to time and materials.
+Pricing methodologies can range from fixed bids to time and materials.
 An experienced implementation partner should be able to provide a high-level estimate on NetSuite licenses.
 Note that a detailed blueprinting effort is required before an exact estimate can be provided for the professional services component.